 3. The nature of the violation and the severity of any damage, injury, or harm resulting from it.

-There is no appeal of the decision made by the Dean of Student Life in response to an expungement request.
+There is no appeal of the decision made by the Dean of Students in response to a request to expunge a record.

 VIII.
 INTERPRETATION, REVISION, AND AMENDMENTS